stockpickslk/stockpickslk-github.io/_posts/2024-06-26-blog-post-title-from-file-name.md

 ## Nations Trust Bank: Buy the dip @ 127

-I closed my previous position at 135.75.
-I used Fibonacci retracement to find my exit point at 135.75 which just happened to be the ATH during that period.
+I closed my previous position at 135.75 (I used Fibonacci retracement to find my exit point which just happened to be the ATH during that period).

 I am now setting my next entry point at ~127.
 Notice the doji candles(circled) in the chart.
 These 2 dojis signal a reverse in direction.
 Also notice that the volume has decreased considerably, which also confirms a pullback.

 ---

-### Fundamentals
+#### Fundamentals

 I'm working on a format to present the visuals.
 Stay tuned...